Canterbury Christ Church University

-- The university guarantees accommodation to all first year undergraduate students who firmly accept an offer of a place of study and submit an application form by the relevant deadline.
+- The university guarantees accommodation to all first-year undergraduate students and postgraduate students who firmly accept an offer of a place of study and submit an application form by the relevant deadline.

-- The university has accommodation available in Canterbury, and Medway, with spacious, modern residences including en-suite options, to suit a range of budgets.
-All accommodation has Internet, 24-hour security on site or a phone call away, and all bills are included.
+- The university has accommodation available in Canterbury and Medway, with spacious, modern residences including en-suite options, to suit a range of budgets.
+All accommodation has high-speed Wi-Fi and wired Internet, 24-hour security on site or a phone call away, and all bills are included.

 - City Population: 151,000